CHTN-FM

 CHTN-FM is a Canadian radio station broadcasting in Charlottetown, Prince Edward Island, at 100.3 FM with a classic hits format branded as Ocean 100.
 The station is owned by the Stingray Group which also owns sister station CKQK-FM.
 CHTN's studios & offices are located at 176 Great George Street in Downtown Charlottetown.
+The station also plays Christmas music for much of November and December.